Carpet

 training or apprenticeship.
 Many "self-proclaimed" carpet

 installers are untrained and unqualified to install your carpet.
-Poor
+Most

 quality installation can quickly ruin your carpet and void your carpet